So What Do the Measured Units Mean? What is the City of Raleigh Doing? Is My Water Safe? History of Chromium-6

 - 100 drops of liquid in a railroad tanker car

 What is the City of Raleigh Doing?

-As recommended by EPA, the City of Raleigh undertook preliminary sampling for chromium-6 under several source water and finished water conditions.
+As recommended by EPA, the Raleigh Water undertook preliminary sampling for chromium-6 for both source water and finished (treated) water.
 Water distribution sampling locations coincided with lead and copper sampling locations and maximum residence times within the system.
 The following table presents the city's results for this voluntary testing.